Need to talk? Call 1800 882 436.

 What is the Edinburgh Postnatal Depression Scale?

-It’s also important to remember that the EPDS cannot be used to diagnose postnatal depression by itself.
-Only a trained health professional can fully assess your symptoms, give you a diagnosis and recommend the right treatment for you.
+It's also important to remember that the EPDS cannot be used to diagnose postnatal depression by itself.
+Only a trained health professional can:

 How is postnatal depression treated?

-• accepting practical help and emotional support from friends and friends
+• getting practical help and emotional support from family and friends

 • eating a healthy diet